My Dog Ate A Battery! Help! What Should I Do?

 But what should you do if you only suspect your dog has eaten a battery?
 Your dog might not show any symptoms of battery ingestion immediately.
 It can take a few hours for signs of exposure to alkaline materials to develop in your dog’s mouth or on his lips.
 And can take up to 12 hours for signs of ulceration to show.

 A punctured battery can lead to ulceration of the lips and mouth.
 If you notice sores anywhere in or around your dog’s mouth, it could be a result of a dog chewed battery ingestion.
-Even if it is not, the ulceration could be caused by another toxic substance, so it is a good idea to give your veterinarian a call anyway.
 But what if your dog doesn’t have any visible lesions or ulceration?

 Next, your veterinarian may take radiographs.
-Since batteries have metal casings, they are relatively easy to spot on radiographs, which will help your veterinarian come up with an accurate diagnosis.
-Radiographs will also help your veterinarian pinpoint exactly where in your dog’s GI tract the battery is located and how many batteries were swallowed, which can help them determine the best course of treatment.
+Since batteries have metal casings, they are relatively easy to spot on radiographs.
+This will help your veterinarian come up with an accurate diagnosis.
+Radiographs will also help your veterinarian pinpoint exactly where in your dog’s GI tract the battery is located.
+Not to mention how many batteries were swallowed!

 Your dog ate a battery.
 Now what?
 What happens next will depend on several factors.
 These include the type of battery and how long ago the battery was ingested.
 Your vet will also consider where in your dog’s GI tract the battery is located.